DVILLAMIZARIT/fta-azurechina/app-modernization/containers-on-service-fabric/articles/containers-on-service-fabric-with-compose.md

 ````docker
 C:\..\Contoso.Expenses.Web>docker build -t [YOUR-REGISTRY]/contoso.expenses.web:1.0 .
 ````
-> **Note:** Replace [YOUR-REGISTRY] with your own registry name (e.g. sfcomposedevcr.azurecr.io).
+> **Note:** Replace [YOUR-REGISTRY] with your own registry name (e.g. mcacrfta.azurecr.cn).
 This is recommended pattern for images that are pulled from or pushed to external registries.

 11. Repeat step 10 for project **contoso.expenses.api**.